isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-rerequest.md

     1. Check the selected Category.

        Advertisers categorized as "Other" aren't eligible for On Demand Inventory.
-If the category is "Other" and it should be something else, select the appropriate [category](/help/dsp/admin/advertiser-settings.md).
+If the category is "Other" and it should be something else, select the appropriate category<!-- [category](/help/dsp/admin/advertiser-settings.md) -->.

 1. Re-request the inventory: